d2si/sovereign-keys/README.md

 First a word of clarification: **NO TECHNICAL SOLUTION** CAN PROVIDE YOU WITH THE **ABSOLUTE CERTAINTY** THAT YOUR CLOUD PROVIDER CANNOT ACCESS THE DATA YOU PROCESS IN THE CLOUD AND `SOVEREIGN KEYS` **DOES NOT** MAKE SUCH A CLAIM.

 That being said, `Sovereign Keys` **does** bring you complementary assurances.
-Genaraly, `Sovereign Keys` is designed around the hyposthesis that your Cloud provider (i.e. AWS) **is not** actively seeking to steal your data for its own gain, but rather that it can be forced by the law to surrender your data to a (foreign) governement.
-It means that, while `Sovereign Keys` gives you additional data protection guaranties against AWS itself, it is also an excuse that AWS can use to argue they cannot comply with legally issued requests to access your data (e.g. requests issued under the CLOUD Act).
+Generally, `Sovereign Keys` is designed around the hypothesis that your Cloud provider (i.e. AWS) **is not** actively seeking to steal your data for its own gain, but rather that it can be forced by the law to surrender your data to a (foreign) government.
+It means that, while `Sovereign Keys` gives you additional data protection guarantees against AWS itself, it is also an excuse that AWS can use to argue they cannot comply with legally issued requests to access your data (e.g. requests issued under the CLOUD Act).

-Diving deep into the additional data protection guaranties against AWS itself and the hypothesis we make is not the purpose of this document, nevertheless we can highlight some key points.
+Diving deep into the additional data protection guarantees against AWS itself and the hypothesis we make is not the purpose of this document, nevertheless we can highlight some key points.

 The core assumption we make is that AWS **cannot** read the memory (RAM) of a live EC2 instance.
-Without such an assumption, there is simply nothing we can possibily do at the present time to protect our data.
+Without such an assumption, there is simply nothing we can possibly do at the present time to protect our data.
 If you believe that this assumption is wrong and you want to protect your data, you should simply not process your data in any Cloud.
-That being said, this assumption is a realistic one: AWS uses its own Hypervisor technology called [Nitro](https://aws.amazon.com/ec2/nitro/) which does not provide the technical ability to read the instances live memory.
+That being said, this assumption is a realistic one: AWS uses its own Hypervisor technology called [Nitro](https://aws.amazon.com/ec2/nitro/) which does not provide the technical ability to read the instances' live memory.
 This is also verified by a third party.

 Given the previous assumption, we can consider two general threat models:
 1. AWS can **READ** EBS volumes and network packets.
 In that case, `Sovereign Keys` will protect your data.
 2. AWS can **READ and WRITE** EBS volumes and network packets.
-In that case, `Sovereign Keys` will not be able to completly negate all the various ways AWS could use to fool the system and retrieve your data **BUT** it should be possible to detect by correlating `Sovereign Keys` logs with your own logs.
+In that case, `Sovereign Keys` will not be able to completely negate all the various ways AWS could use to fool the system and retrieve your data **BUT** it should be possible to detect by correlating `Sovereign Keys` logs with your own logs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Supported Cloud provider and service
-`Sovereign Keys` only supports Amazon Web Services (AWS) and only such services that allows you to access the Operating System as an administrator.
+`Sovereign Keys` only supports Amazon Web Services (AWS) and only such services that allow you to access the Operating System as an administrator.

-Such suported services includes:
+Such supported services includes:
 - EC2 instances
 - ECS/EKS worker instances
 - Elastic Beanstalk instances